material-components/material-components-ios/components/Chips/README.md

 ensure your chips look correct whether or not they have an image and/or accessory view.
 The chip uses these property to determine `intrinsicContentSize` and `sizeThatFits`.

+### Style Variants
+MDCChipViewThemer exposes apis to theme MDCChipView instances as either a default or outlined variant.
+An outlined variant behaves identically to a default styled chipview, but differs in its coloring and in that it has a stroked border.
+Use 'applyScheme:toChipView:' to style an instance with default values and 'applyOutlinedVariantWithScheme:toChipView:' to style an instance with the outlined values.

 - - -

 ## Examples